chainyo/picaisso/README.md

 ---

 **PicAIsso** is an open-source StableDiffusion implementation for generating AI art using an API and a Discord Bot.

-Imagine self-hosting your own MidJourney Discord bot, but with a different name and a different art style.
+👉 _Imagine self-hosting your own MidJourney Discord bot, but with a different name and a different art style._